 - Devices designed to assist a person in getting on or off a toilet or into or out of a bathtub or shower, as well as a walk-in bathtub or a walk-in shower;

 - Mechanized, rail-mounted chair lifts designed to carry a person up or down a stairway;

 Stays in a Functional Rehabilitation Transition Unit

 Stays in a functional rehabilitation transition unit of 60 days or less are considered eligible expenses for the purpose of this credit.

-A functional rehabilitation transition unit is a public or private resource offering accommodation and services focusing on re-education and rehabilitation for seniors who are experiencing a loss of autonomy, but have a potential for recovery with a possibility of returning home following hospitalization.
+A functional rehabilitation transition unit is a public or private residence offering accommodation and services for seniors to re-education and rehabilitation them after a great regression in their health.
+It is a temporary accommodation and the senior will go back home following hospitalization.

 There are two types of expenses that would otherwise qualify an individual but are specifically excluded from the calculation of this credit.

 First, expenses for which anyone was reimbursed are considered ineligible.
 This is the case unless the reimbursement was included in the person’s income and cannot be deducted elsewhere in the person’s income tax return.